Ireland’s housing market remains strong

 Tax inversions artificially inflate Ireland’s economic growth

-Ireland's stellar economic growth for Q3 2017 has confounded expectations again, with official figures showing that real GDP expanded by 10.5% from a year earlier - almost double the 5.8% y-o-y growth recorded in the previous quarter.
+Ireland’s stellar economic growth for 2018 has confounded expectations again, with official estimates showing that real GDP expanded by 7.5% from a year earlier.
 This was mainly driven by companies nominally relocating in the country, such as Perrigo Co. and Jazz Pharmaceuticals Plc.
-They are attracted by the country's very open economy and by its relatively low tax inversion rate of 12.5%.
+They are attracted by the country’s very open economy and by its relatively low tax inversion rate of 12.5%.
 These corporate inversions result in little real change in output, just a change in where the legal ownership of the output is located.

 Nobel Prize award-winning economist Paul Krugman described a similar phenomenon as "Leprechaun economics".